-Anatolian Landscapes is the result of a long train ride from Istanbul to Adana, going through the plains, mountains, villages, towns, and experiencing the rapid change of the scenery, photographed from the moving train with no second chance to shoot again.
+Anatolian Landscapes is the product of a long train ride from Istanbul to Adana, going through the plains, mountains, villages, towns, and experiencing the rapid change of the scenery.
+I photographed from the moving train window with no second chance to shoot again.
 Consequently, each photo is close to being unique.

 Passing Through Anatolia: Take A Train To See